vruzeda/fantasia/README.md

+A MUD-like project, with wiki-like area creation mechanisms.

+The inspiration for the name, Fantasia, came from the Neverending Story films, in which Sebastian has to recreate an entire world using his imagination.

-A self-learning project using the following technologies:
+I'm also experimenting on the following technologies:

 - node
 - coffeescript